ShrikanthX/AIM_MLMP_Assignment/README.md

 # AIM_MLMP_Assignment
-Assignment work done as pert of MLMP Unit of MSc AIM 2022-23
+Assignment work done as part of MLMP Unit of MSc AIM 2022-23